sguzunov/docs/docs/glue42-concepts/05_windows/01_window-management/01_overview/window-management-overview.md

 ### Flat Windows

 Flat windows are available for web and native apps.

 ![Image of a flat window](../../../../images/window-management/window-mode-flat.png)

-### Tab windows
+### Tab Windows

 Tab windows are available for web and native apps.